leon-thomm/Ryven/docs/README.md

 ### Flows

 The flow supports all usual actions, including undo/redo operations.
+You can place nodes by right-clicking and pan around by right clicking and dragging the scene.

+> [!NOTE]
-You can place nodes by right-clicking somewhere into the scene, and also pan around by right clicking and dragging.
-I would like to add sophisticated touch support, but there are Qt bugs that are not being tackled making this difficult.
+> I would like to add sophisticated touch support, but there are Qt bugs that are not being tackled making this difficult, at least with PySide2.

 There are many different themes for the flows, which you can select in the menu at the top of the window.
-Furthermore, when nodes update, they "blink" so you can easily see what's going on.
-There is also a performance mode which you can change to `fast` to significantly simplify the drawing and rendering of the components for "weaker" hardware (or large flows).
+Furthermore, when nodes update, they blink so you can easily see what's going on.
+There is also a performance mode which you can change to `fast` to significantly simplify the rendering of the components for weaker hardware or large flows.
+I already introduced some caching, but the performance is usually still not so great in `pretty` mode.

 ### Console

-The console runs a Python REPL.
-Additionally, you can right click on a node to add a reference to it to the console, so you can directly access the node's whole API at any time.
+The console, located at the bottom of the window, runs a Python REPL.
+Additionally, you can right click on a node to add a reference to it to the console scope, so you can directly access the node's whole API at any time.
 This is a really powerful feature, no matter if you would like to quickly access a few intern variables or perform some temporary modifications on the node (like adding/removing inputs/outputs), you have full control there.

 > [!TIP|label:Session Access]
 > The session object (which is basically the project) is added to the console automatically, so you can type `session` to access it and do pretty much *everything* from there.
 You can play around with the `ryvencore-qt` API, for example try creating a new script via `session.create_script('hello there!')`.
+Due to the fully signals-based communication between `ryvencore` and `ryvencore-qt`, the frontend will react accordingly to everything you do in the console.

 ### Script Variables

 The script variables, located on the right, can be modified at any time by right-clicking on them, and when you hover over one, you can see its current value and data type.
 The values of those variables are usually accessed and changed by your nodes.
-The API provides a few very simple but really powerful methods for nodes to 'register as variable receivers'.
+The API provides a few very simple but really powerful methods for nodes to register as *variable receivers*.
 Basically, a node can dynamically register as a receiver for script variables by providing a var name and a method that is supposed to be called whenever a script variable with that name changes (or is created).
 I particularly like this feature, as you can easily build highly sophisticated nodes using this that automatically adapt to change of data.

 > [!TIP|label:Example]
 > In one of the node packages Ryven comes with, there's a *Matrix* node where you can just type a few numbers into a small textedit and it creates a numpy array out of them.
 But you can also type in `v('')` and the name of a script variable (instead of a number) which makes the matrix node register as a receiver, so it updates and regenerates the matrix every time the value of a script variable with that name changed.
 You can see this in action in the big screenshot above.
 In the console you can see I manually changed the variable's value which caused the matrix node to update.

 ### Logs

-The script's logs are hidden at the bottom, just drag the splitter handle.
-The nodes can access the two default logs via the API, and also request new ones.
-I think this also is a neat feature, but be aware that there might be changes/improvements in the future.
+Every script has logs of type `logging.Logger` of python's builtin `logging` module.
+The script's logs are located at the bottom, above the console.
+The nodes can access default logs via the API, and also instanciate new ones.

 ### Source Code Preview

 Next to the logs is the source code area where you can inspect the source code of the last selected node (click into the text field for syntax highlighting), and also edit method implementations of single objects.
 That's right, you can override method implementations of single objects.
-All these changes are temporary (they don't get saved) and only apply on the currently selected object, but it's a great way to play around or debug your components, especially when combining this with the console.
+All these changes are temporary (they don't get saved) and only apply on the currently selected object.
+It's a great way to play around or debug your components, especially when combining this with the console.
 For example you can just add some output to one of your nodes via the console, and then modify the update event of it to provide some additional data there via the source code preview.
 This is a really useful feature, however as you might suspect, modifying an object's method implementation is not exactly conventional and doesn't work in all cases.
 For example, when you created references somewhere else to this modified method, those references will still point to the old implementation of it.

 > [!TIP|label:How to fix this]
 > If you need to reference methods directly somewhere (for example when passing them as 'variable receiver'), you could use a workaround by, instead of passing the actual method reference, passing a lambda causing a new search for the newest version whenever the method is called, like this